Bluehost vs Squarespace 2025: which is better?

 As for Squarespace, it’s no less impressive with the tools offered:

-Squarespace has a mobile app for your website and commerce management on the go.
-You can publish posts, make design changes, or edit products on the go.
+Squarespace also has a mobile app for your website and commerce management on the go.
+You can publish posts, make design changes, or edit products.
 That is a feature that WordPress might never have due to the sheer complexity of the platform.

-While you might not design the whole website on your phone, having a possibility to make changes wherever you are is definitely convenient.
+While you might not design the whole website on your phone, having the possibility to make changes wherever you are is definitely convenient.

 Bluehost vs Squarespace performance